-The originator of the works must be identified and registered as the author of the works in order to be sure to be considered as the actual originator of the work, for ownership and paternity in the works not to be stolen, and to preserve his rights.
+The originator of the works must be identified and registered as the author of the works in order to be sure to be considered as the actual originator of the work and not to be stolen of his works ownership and paternity and to preserve his rights.

-- Illegal copying of digital works:
+- Illegal copy of digital works:

 The development of digital technology raises the problem of reproduction right.
-Digitisation technology makes possible a perfect reproduction of any type of work, such as music, text, video, sound, images, on many types of media (CDI, CD-ROM, etc.).
-This easy reproductibility makes it very difficult to control electronic publishing and digital materials' dissemination.
+Digitisation technology enables a perfect reproduction quality of any type of works such as music, text, video, sound, images ... on many type of media (CDI, CD-ROM ...).
+This easy reproduction ability makes very difficult the control of electronic publishing and digital materials dissemination.